FdSc Film Production Technology

 Confetti’s Head of Talent Development also works closely with the course, linking students with opportunities across the local and regional film industry.

-- Industry-standard digital film cameras
+- Industry-standard broadcast cameras

 Teaching & Learning